Marriage Visas (CR1) (IR1)

 As long as the marriage occurred prior to the child’s 18th birthday and the child’s visa application is filed prior to the child’s 21st birthday, the child is eligible for a CR2/IR2 dependent visa.
 The child must receive the visa and enter the U.S. on it prior to his or her 21st birthday.

-The CR1/IR1 visa petitions are filed at one of the five USCIS Service Centers.
+The CR1/IR1 visa petitions are filed at the proper USCIS Centers.
 If there are any missing documents or incorrect paperwork, you will receive a Request for Evidence (“RFE”).
 Each RFE will delay the approval of your CR1/IR1 visa petition, and ultimately the approval and issuance of your CR1/IR1 visa, by 6-12 months.

 National Visa Center (NVC)